mandl/MTK_Loader/loader/README.md

-*Usage:*
+**Usage:**

 MTKload.py -h

-*MT6223_BasebandOn.txt*
+**MT6223_BasebandOn.txt**

-This is a CVS file.
+This is a simple CVS file.

 Register value and command.
-MTKLoad can send this to your device So we can switch on the device before we send the programm.
+MTKload can send this to your device before doing a upload.
+So we can switch on the device, before we send the programm.
 And you can release the power button.
-This is full for longer uploads.
+This is very usefull for longer uploads.

 ```
 0x80210050,0xA357,RTC_POWERKEY1